Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Introduction

-Based on this perspective, we show that one simple way to influence PPO's plateauing behavior---by modulating both of these factors---is to change the number of parallel environments.
-However, how best to adjust the other hyperparameters when doing so remains unclear, since more parallel rollouts require either larger minibatches or more optimization steps, both of which may in turn require adjusting, for instance, the learning rate or regularization strength~\citep{hilton2022Batch,singla2024sapg}.
-We demonstrate that a simple and reliable strategy is to keep the \textit{inner} optimization process the same: in other words, fix the minibatch size and learning rate, and only increase the number of optimization steps.
-In a difficult robotics domain, we find that this recipe makes PPO more amenable to massive parallelization compared to when changing the inner optimization hyperparameters.
-We further significantly exceed the prior performance ceiling in the challenging 2D physics-based open-ended environment, \texttt{Kinetix}~\citep{matthews2024kinetix}.
+\looseness=-1 Based on this perspective, we show that one simple way to influence PPO's plateauing behaviour---by modulating both of these factors---is to change the number of parallel environments.
+However, how best to adjust the other hyperparameters when doing so remains unclear, since more parallel rollouts require either larger minibatches or more optimisation steps, both of which may in turn require adjusting, for instance, the learning rate or regularisation strength~\citep{hilton2022Batch,singla2024sapg}.
+We demonstrate that a simple and reliable strategy is to keep the \textit{inner} optimisation process the same: in other words, fix the minibatch size and learning rate, and only increase the number of optimisation steps.
+In a difficult robotics domain, we find that this recipe makes PPO more amenable to massive parallelisation compared to when changing the inner optimisation hyperparameters.
+Finally, we significantly exceed the prior performance ceiling in the challenging 2D physics-based open-ended environment, \texttt{Kinetix}~\citep{matthews2024kinetix}.
 While standard configurations plateau after less than ten billion interactions, scaling PPO to over one million parallel environments allows for sustained monotonic improvement far beyond this point, up to one \textit{trillion} timesteps.